openshift-knative/deviate/README.md

 *   **Configurable Behavior**: Uses a YAML configuration file (`.deviate.yaml`) to define upstream/downstream repositories, branch names, PR labels, commit/PR messages, and more.
 *   **Automated PR Creation**: Generates pull requests for synchronization changes using the `gh` CLI.
 *   **CI Integration**: Creates a special "CI trigger" commit to ensure your CI workflows run on the proposed changes.
+*   **Release Management**:
-*   **Release Management**: Supports patterns for release branch naming and synchronization.
+    *   Supports patterns for release branch naming and synchronization from upstream release branches.
+    *   Automates the creation of "resync PRs" to update fork release branches when the corresponding upstream release branch receives updates (e.g., cherry-picked commits).
 *   **Tag Syncing**: Can synchronize Git tags from the upstream.
+*   **Patch Application**: Manages fork-specific patches, applying them to the development line and at the creation of new release branches.

 ## Configuration (`.deviate.yaml`)

 `deviate` requires a configuration file named `.deviate.yaml` in the root of your repository.
-This file defines how `deviate` should operate.

-Here's an example structure with comments explaining key fields:
+Here's an example structure:

 ```yaml
 # Upstream repository URL (e.g., git@github.com:upstream/project.git)